mohitpunjabi/chessenger/README.md

 Usage
 -----

 Add a div with class `chess-board` in the markup.
-Gonna change that in the futer.
-You can add any class, or any selector for that matter.
+Will be changed in the future.
+You will be able to set any class, or any selector for that matter.

 Add the following JavaScript, to create a chessboard with the default pieces (i.e. the starting orientation):